dcsil/klutch/README.md

 ## Troubleshooting

+* Please enure you have the latest stable node version installed as per instructed in our Dev Prerequesite section
 * With Heroku's free plan, the site will "shut down" after a certain period of inactivity, so the first request will take some time to go through.
 You can avoid this by pinging https://klucth-app.herokuapp.com/ directly before testing

 ## Decision Log